Legal Things to Think About When Selling a Rental Property with Tenants

 Key Insights

-- A buyer or seller can end a tenancy by giving the tenant three days’ written notice if specific conditions under Connecticut law are met.
+- If certain conditions are met by Connecticut law, the buyer or seller can end the lease by giving the tenant three days’ written warning.

 - Options like lease termination clauses, tenant buyout agreements, and cash-for-keys agreements help manage tenancies during a property sale in Connecticut.

-- Landlords must handle security deposits according to Connecticut state laws, especially during foreclosure or probate court proceedings.
+- Landlords must handle security deposits in accordance with Connecticut state law, especially during foreclosure or probate proceedings.

 - Real estate professionals, investors, and brokers in Greater Hartford can help with appraisals and market analysis to set a fair selling price.